 Milled white flour stripped of its natural inhibitors is extremely vulnerable to mould infestation.
 This is overcome by adding propionic acid, the anti-fungal ingredient in athletes foot powder.

 Do you prefer wholemeal bread?
 Wholemeal bread is made from white flour to which is added chemically treated wheat germ.
 Doris Grant, author of Your Daily Food, suggests the addition of chemically treated wheat germ makes the finished product twice as harmful as bread made from white flour alone.

-'Enriched', 'hi-fibre' and 'fibre-added' are terms appearing on many bread wrappers, but what do they mean?
-During the course of manufacture the bread we buy is denuded of all 20 natural vitamins and minerals and what little protein the grain originally contained.
-Bakers add an average of just three or four synthetic vitamins and minerals and claim their product to be enriched.
-In the absence of the other 16 or 17 nutrients destroyed in the milling process, the term 'degraded' may be more appropriate.
+‘Enriched’, ‘hi-fibre‘ and ‘fibre-added‘ are terms appearing on many bread wrappers, but what do they mean?
+During the course of manufacture, the bread we buy is denuded of all 20 natural vitamins and minerals and what little protein the grain originally contained.
+Bakers add an average of just three or four synthetic vitamins and minerals, then proclaim their product ‘enriched’.
+In the absence of the other 16–17 nutrients destroyed in the milling process, the term ‘degraded’ might be more appropriate.